poulson/Clique/doc/source/symbolic/nested_dissection.rst

       The sorted reordered indices of this node's connections to its ancestors **after factorization**.

-   .. cpp:member:: std::vector<int> origLowerRelIndices
+   .. cpp:member:: std::vector<int> origLowerRelInd

       Maps from the original lower structure to their placement in the structure after factorization.

-   .. cpp:member:: std::vector<int> leftRelIndices
+   .. cpp:member:: std::vector<int> leftRelInd
-   .. cpp:member:: std::vector<int> rightRelIndices
+   .. cpp:member:: std::vector<int> rightRelInd

       The relative indices of the left/right child's lower structure into this structure.